Canop/broot/README.md

 	    fi
 	}

-(you'll have to source the file or open a new terminal)
+(You'll have to source the `.bashrc` file or open a new terminal for the function to take effect.)

 With this addition, you can do just `br` to launch broot, and typing `<alt><enter>` will cd for you.

 ## Development

-To ease tests during development, a log file can be generated (and followed using tail -f) by using the BROOT_LOG env variable.
+To make tests easier during development, a log file can be generated (and followed using `tail -f`) by using the BROOT_LOG environment variable.

 For example: